labeattie/lucasbeattiedotcom/_posts/2023-04-04-why-i-made-this-website.md

 ![computer](/assets/computer.jpg)

 ## Extended Resume
 The first reason I wanted to make this personal website/blog was just to act as a sort of extended resume or CV.
 When employers or peers Google me, I think it's pretty cool and impressive looking when they find a full website.
-It also puts a lot of my preferences and interests front and center, so that anyone looking knows a little bit of what I'm about right away.
+It also puts a lot of my preferences and interests front and center, so that anyone looking knows a little bit about me right away.

-Daniel Meissler is a cybersecurity expert who runs a very interesting blog.
+Daniel Meissler is a cybersecurity expert who runs a blog.
 One of my best friends is always sending me articles from his site.
 One that really drove home this "extended CV" idea for me is his post [Why Everyone Needs a Blog](https://danielmiessler.com/blog/why-everyone-needs-a-blog/).

 ## Thought Refinement
 The act of writing can let us iron out and clarify our thoughts.
 Often the ideas and opinions we hold are a jumbled mess, and we don't take the time or attention to sort through them.
 Creating an article about a topic really forces you to clear ambiguities and mold your ideas into a coherent whole, which then increases your confidence in those ideas, or even in your identity.